pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 A scene is basically a level or a menu.

 Contrary to the other objects you create in the "Project" pane, scenes are created with the "File" menu.
-Click on "New Scene", then save it to the "Scenes" folder.
+If you want to create a scene, click on the "New Scene" submenu, then do not forget to save it to the "Scenes" folder.

+Scenes need to be manually saved.
+It's a classic mistake in Unity to make some changes to a scene and its elements and to forget to save it after.
+Your version control tool will not see any change until you scene is saved.

 ### Sounds